 Your mic and speakers should be in good condition and there is no static interference.

 If your client’s native language is different from yours, scripting your talk or at least the main points will be helpful.

 Use Google Translate to check if you are using the correct language to convey what you want.

-Mastering it means getting the second most aspect of your job right, first most being the actual job.
+Mastering it means getting the second most aspect of your job right, first most is the actual job.

 Given the number of balls that you have to juggle, it only becomes pertinent that the time is managed wisely.

 Multiple projects, multiple clients mean multiple things to do apart from the actual work.
 Add to it your personal checklist of learning something new or maintaining yoga practice.